"You're gonna love this," he said, as he handed me a suspiciously hot-pink bag.

 He didn't know who I was, and all I knew about him was that he was a celebrity—the first gay celebrity I'd ever met—and he had an impossibly thin, maybe Sharpied-in, mustache.
 I kept staring at it.
 Was that really his mustache?

 Once reserved for Kings and poets.
 Old-world inspiration for the modern palate.
 Made locally for you.

 "Thanks," I said nicely, taking the bag.

-I knew his name was John Waters, and I knew he was supposed to be famous or something, but honestly I didn't know any more than that and I didn't give a shit.
+I knew his name was John Waters, and I knew he was famous, but I didn't know any more than that and I didn't give a shit.
 I was 17.

 He gestured for me to open it.

 "Wow," I said, confused once I'd opened the bag, because inside it was a piece of shit.
 On first glance, I thought it was a small brown piece of real shit.
 A second later, I realized it was plastic.

 He stood there smiling, waiting for me to get a joke I didn't get.
 I had just performed in a drag show for him—he and the documentary filmmaker Michael Moore were the judges—although "drag show" is a generous term for what had happened.
 Only five queers showed up to perform for an empty theater.
 It was 2010 and we were in conservative country in Michigan.
 I lost to a senior citizen who deep-throated the mic.
 The plastic poop was my consolation prize for coming in second.